 On November 2002, I woke up thinking it would be like any other day.

-By that I mean, I’d get up, shower, have a few ‘juvenile’ seizures (I’d been having them for years), get dressed then go to school.
+By that I mean – I’d get up, shower, have a few ‘juvenile’ seizures (I’d been having them for years), get dressed, then go to school.
 Little did I know my doctor had forecasted that morning a month before.

 What was it like for me?
 I woke up feeling like I did 8 hours of capoeira…on my first day.
 Every muscle hurt.
 I had a huge bruise on my forehead from where I kept hitting my head on the tub, and my tongue ached from where I almost bit it off.

 Long story short, that day began 10 years of yearly tests, daily medication, random bone pain and constant memory struggles.
 It also coincided with the start of college in a few months.
 At first, I almost didn’t attend but my parents in all their awesomeness pushed for it despite their own fears.
+It helped that pseudo-mom was going to the same college.

 Fast forward to 2011.
 I’d been working for some time in DC, feeling I wasn’t reaching my potential, saving up to one day quit and focus on my health.
 I was tired of that life.
 But, in the meantime, I had to get a prescription refill to tide me over until I was able to quit.